-Brian Blanchfield is the author of three books of poetry and prose—Not Even Then, A Several World, and (most recent) Proxies: Essays Near Knowing, for which he received a 2016 Whiting Award in Nonfiction.
-The collection—part cultural close reading, part dicey autobiography—was a finalist for the Lambda Literary Award in Gay Memoir and named the Book of the Year by critics writing for Publishers Weekly, Tin House, BOMB, HTML Giant, The Portland Mercury, and The New Statesman.
+Brian Blanchfield is the author of three books of poetry and prose—Not Even Then, A Several World, and Proxies: Essays Near Knowing, for which he received a 2016 Whiting Award in Nonfiction.
+The collection—part cultural close reading, part dicey autobiography—was a finalist for the Lambda Literary Award in Gay Memoir and was named the Book of the Year by critics writing for Publishers Weekly, Tin House, BOMB, The Portland Mercury, and The New Statesman.
 A Several World was a longlist finalist for the 2014 National Book Award in Poetry and winner of that year’s Academy of American Poets’ James Laughlin Award.
-His other honors include a Howard Foundation Fellowship, the Richard Hugo Visiting Professorship, and an Idaho Arts Council Fellowship.
+His other honors include a Howard Foundation Fellowship, the 2008 Richard Hugo Visiting Professorship at UM, and an Idaho Arts Council Fellowship.

 His work has appeared in Best American Essays 2022 (ed.
-Alexander Chee) American Poets in the 21st Century (eds.
-Michael Dowdy & Claudia Rankine), The Oxford American, The Paris Review, The Nation, Brick, Conjunctions, The Brooklyn Rail, Bookforum, The New York Times Book Review, A Public Space, and Chicago Review, among other publications.
+Alexander Chee), American Poets in the 21st Century (eds.
+Michael Dowdy & Claudia Rankine), The Oxford American, Harper's, The Paris Review, The Nation, The New York Times Book Review, CounterText, Textual Practice, A Public Space, Brick, Conjunctions, Bookforum, New England Review, Chicago Review, and The Brooklyn Rail, among other publications.

-Formerly lead poetry editor of Fence and founder/host of the poetry radio show Speedway and Swan on KXCI Tucson, he has taught creative writing at The Iowa Writers’ Workshop, The University of Idaho, Cal Arts, Otis College of Art and Design, and Pratt Institute of Art, and is core faculty at The Bennington Writing Seminars.
-He and his partner, John, make their home in Missoula, where he is Associate Professor of Creative Writing at the University of Montana.
+Formerly lead poetry editor of Fence and founder/host of the poetry radio show Speedway and Swan on KXCI Tucson, he has taught creative writing at The Iowa Writers’ Workshop, The University of Idaho, Cal Arts, Otis College of Art and Design, University of Arizona, and Pratt Institute of Art, and is core faculty at The Bennington Writing Seminars.
+He and his husband, John, make their home in Missoula, where he is Associate Professor of Creative Writing at the University of Montana.

 Poetry Workshops: Intermdiate, Advanced, and Graduate levels